m3m1l/ex-panda/README.md

 ### Other limitations

 - Polish and other similar language-specific characters are not supported, only `ASCII`
-- Some shortcuts cannot be used as they may be utilized by other parts of the system or a program
+- Shortcuts can't be used as triggers as they invoke OS-specific behaviour.
+It's recommended to use the default space or a singular character (e.g. `)